hoangduytran/blender-manual/manual/editors/clip/sidebar.rst

 .. figure:: /images/editors_clip_sidebar_proxy-panel.png
    :align: right

-A proxy is a smaller image (faster to load) that stands in for the main image.
-When you rebuild proxies Blender computes small images (like thumbnails) for the big images and may take some time.
-After computing them, though, editing functions like scrubbing and scrolling is much faster but gives a low-res result.
-Make sure to disable proxies before final rendering.

-Once you have chosen the Proxy/Timecode options, you need to use :menuselection:`Clip --> Proxy --> Rebuild Proxy and Timecode Indices` to generate the proxy clip and it will be available after Blender makes it.
+High-resolution video files can impact Blender's performance, slowing down scrubbing and other operations.
+To counter this, you can generate one or more proxies, which are copies of the original footage stored at a lower resolution and/or quality.
+These proxies can then be used as a less resource-heavy standin while working on the scene.

 Build Original
-   Used to define which resolutions of proxy images should be built.
+   The proxy resolution(s) to generate based on the original, distorted footage.
 Build Undistorted
-   Builds images from undistorted original images for the sizes set above.
-   This helps provide faster playback of undistorted footage.
+   The proxy resolution(s) to generate based on the undistorted footage (that is, with the :ref:`Lens settings <bpy.types.MovieTrackingCamera.lens>` applied to undo the distortion in the recording).
 Quality
-   Defines the quality of the images used for proxies.
+   The image quality for the proxies.
 Proxy Custom Directory
-   By default, all generated proxy images are stored to the ``<path of original footage>/BL_proxy/<clip name>`` folder, but this location can be set to a custom directory using this option.
+   By default, proxies are stored to a ``BL_proxy`` subfolder next to the original file.
-Rebuild Proxy
-   Regenerates proxy images for all sizes set above and regenerate all timecodes which can be used later.
+   Use this option to specify a different location.
+Build Proxy/Timecode
+   Generates proxies based on the settings above, as well as timecode files.
+   Instead of using this button, you can also click :menuselection:`Clip --> Proxy --> Rebuild Proxy and Timecode Indices`.
 Timecode
-   When you are working with footage directly copied from a camera without preprocessing it, there might be numerous artifacts, mostly due to seeking a given frame in the sequence.
+   When you are working with footage directly copied from a camera without preprocessing it, there might be numerous artifacts, mostly due to seeking to a given frame in the sequence.
    This happens because such footage usually does not have correct frame rate values in the file header.
    This issue can still arise when the source clip has the same frame rate as the scene settings.
    In order for Blender to correctly calculate the frames and frame rate there are two possible solutions: